2026-27 FAFSA Student Aid Index (SAI) Calculator

 Pell Grant eligibility

 The FAFSA determines whether the student qualifies for the Maximum Pell Grant based on a parent’s Adjusted Gross Income (AGI) in the base year, family size and state of residence.
-When the parent’s AGI is at or below the limit based on marital status and family size, the student qualifies for the Maximum Pell Grant.
+When a parent’s AGI is at or below the limit based on marital status and family size, the student qualifies for the Maximum Pell Grant.
 The Maximum Pell Grant is determined annually by Congress, and the amount for the 2025-26 Award Year is $7,395.

-This table provides the parent income limits for a dependent student for the three FAFSA cycles: 2025-26 FAFSA, 2026-2027 FAFSA and 2027-28 FAFSA.
+This table provides the parent income limits for a dependent student for the three FAFSA cycles: 2025-26 FAFSA, 2026-2027 FAFSA, and 2027-28 FAFSA.

 2025-26 FAFSA Income Limits